rubensworks/PhD-Thesis/content/introduction.md

 3. **Web interfaces are highly *heterogeneous*.**
     <br />
-    Before knowledge graphs can be queried from the Web, different *interfaces* through which data is available, and different *algorithms* with which the data can be retrieved need to be combinable.
+    Before knowledge graphs can be queried from the Web, different *interfaces* through which data are available, and different *algorithms* with which data can be retrieved need to be combinable.
 4. **Publishing *evolving* data via a *queryable interface* involves *continuous* updates to clients.**
     <br />